-Enterprise Architect provides Patterns in the Diagram Toolbox and in the Resources window; you can create your own Patterns and make them available from the same places.
-Patterns are a great way to create template structures of elements in your specifications, and you can 'drag and drop' them from the Toolbox or Resources window into the Specification Manager.
+Enterprise Architect provides Patterns in the Diagram Toolbox and in the 'Resources' tab of the Browser window; you can create your own Patterns and make them available from the same places.
+Patterns are a great way to create template structures of elements in your specifications, and you can 'drag and drop' them from the Toolbox or 'Resources' tab of the Browser window into the Specification Manager.